dgarijo/Widoco/README.md

 ![Logo](src/main/resources/logo/logo2.png)

+WIDOCO helps you to publish and create an enriched and customized documentation of your ontology automatically, by following a series of steps in a GUI.

 **Author**: Daniel Garijo Verdejo (@dgarijo)

 **Contributors**: María Poveda, Idafen Santana, Almudena Ruiz, Miguel Angel García, Oscar Corcho, Daniel Vila, Sergio Barrio, Martin Scharm, Maxime Lefrancois, Alfredo Serafini, @kartgk.